Edamame with Sriracha Sea salt and Meyer Lemon is simple, delicious, and an easy snack, but I have served this number of times as a side dish as well.

-Lately, I’ve reached more and more for healthier option snacks, and edamame is really on top the list.
-Not only that I love it, but my kids adore soybeans especially in the pods.
+Lately, I’ve reached more and more for healthier option snacks, and edamame is really on top of the list.
+Not only that, I love it, but my kids adore soybeans, especially in the pods.
 I guess it’s more fun to pop them out of their pods.
-If you never have them please do, of course, if your diet permits it or if you are not allergic.
+If you never have them, please do, of course, if your diet permits it or you are not allergic.

 The edamame is immature green pea pods of the soybean plant.
-It is naturally gluten-free and low calorie, contains no cholesterol and is a fantastic source of protein, iron, and calcium.
-It is an especially important source of protein for those who pursue a plant-based diet.
+It is naturally gluten-free and low calorie, contains no cholesterol, and is a fantastic protein, iron, and calcium source.

 Edamame contains manganese, vitamin K, potassium, and magnesium.
-Manganese helps in building strong bones while vitamin K plays a role in adding to bone density.
+Manganese helps in building strong bones, while vitamin K plays a role in adding to bone density.

-That is just a few facts about it.
+Those are just a few facts about it.